 NPOI stands for no proof of insurance and this violation will result in a four-point penalty on your driving record.
 However, if you’re able to provide proof of insurance that’s dated back to when your accident happened, this charge will be dropped.

-Will I be required to go to court for my violation?
+Will I be required to go to traffic court for my ticket?

 Typically, you don’t have to appear in court unless you’re charged with a traffic offense as opposed to a traffic infraction.
 However, if you plan on contesting your traffic ticket violation, you will have to go to court to do so.
 In some cases, your lawyer can appear on your behalf to contest your ticket.